And as a new coder, you’re probably wondering which is better: Codecademy vs Udacity.

 Now let’s take a closer look.

-Nearly 70 courses are included in the Codecademy Pro plan.
+Over 70 courses are included in the Codecademy Pro plan.
 And new courses are added regularly.

 Each course tackles multiple concepts.